Computing the multilinear factors of lacunary polynomials without heights: Introduction

 We prove a new Gap Theorem that does not depend on the height of an algebraic number but only on the exponents.
 In particular, our Gap Theorem is valid for any field of characteristic zero and we also extend it to the case of multilinear factors of multivariate polynomials.
 As a result, we get a new, more elementary algorithm for finding multilinear factors of multivariate lacunary polynomials over an algebraic number field.
-In particular, this new algorithm is easier to implement since there is no need to explicitly compute some constants from number theory, and the use of the Gap Theorem does not require to evaluate the heights of the coefficients of the polynomial.
+In particular, this new algorithm is easier to implement (see \citep{Gre15} for a recent implementation) since there is no need to explicitly compute some constants from number theory, and the use of the Gap Theorem does not require the evaluation of the heights of the coefficients of the polynomial.
 We also compute the multiplicities of the factors.
-With our method this comes for free, which makes our algorithm faster than the previous ones.
+With our method this comes for free, which makes our algorithm faster than the previous ones in most cases (see Section~\ref{sec:comparison} for details).

 Our algorithm can also be used for absolute factorization, that is the factorization of a polynomial in an algebraic closure of the field generated by its coefficients.
 More precisely, it can be used to compute in polynomial time the multilinear factors with at least three monomials of a lacunary multivariate polynomial.
 Note that univariate factorization reduces to the computation of binomial factors.
 And since the absolute factorization of a univariate polynomial of degree $d$ is a product of $d$ linear factors, these factors cannot even be listed in polynomial time.
 We shall also discuss the application of our algorithms to other fields of characteristic zero.